May 7th, 2019 | John Mallios, Senior Vice-President, Drug & Health Screening

 - Providing educational information to employees covered by the testing policy that includes reminders regarding the employer’s marijuana position in jurisdictions that provide for medical or recreational use.

 - Identifying in job descriptions and vacancy notices that a job is “at risk” or “safety-sensitive”, and that job candidates and employees in such a job will be subject to workplace testing.

 - Having a signed acknowledgement of policy receipt with affirmation from all prospective and covered employees to abide by all policy provisions and specifications.

 Most importantly, the employer’s testing policy must be carefully reviewed by qualified legal counsel to ensure alignment with all applicable regulations.

 Regardless of a state’s position on marijuana use, maintaining a safe work environment is still essential for businesses.
-Sterling offers comprehensive Drug and Health Screening solutions to help your company stay compliant while meeting workplace safety requirements.
+Sterling offers comprehensive pre employment drug test solutions to help your company stay compliant while meeting workplace safety requirements.
 If you have questions or want to get in touch with our Drug and Health Screening experts, contact us today!